Internet-Draft | QUIC event definitions for qlog | November 2023 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-This document describes the values of the qlog name ("category" + "event") and "data" fields and their semantics for the QUIC protocol (see [QUIC-TRANSPORT], [QUIC-RECOVERY], and [QUIC-TLS]) and some of its extensions (see [QUIC-DATAGRAM] and [GREASEBIT]).¶
+This document defines a qlog event schema (Section 8 of [QLOG-MAIN]) containing concrete events for the core QUIC protocol (see [QUIC-TRANSPORT], [QUIC-RECOVERY], and [QUIC-TLS]) and some of its extensions (see [QUIC-DATAGRAM] and [GREASEBIT]).¶

 When any event from this document is included in a qlog trace, the